EliasPereirah/OrionChat/README.md

 - Another example: `py: The United States has a population of 342,524,968, of which 480,000 die annually due to tobacco use.
 What percentage is that?`

+# Current Date
+An LLM has no way of knowing the current date unless you provide it.
+To do this, you can add "Today: {{date}}" to your system prompt, and this will pass the current date to the LLM every time you send it any message.

 # Some Observations
 ### About images/videos/PDFs
 When you upload an image, video, or PDF to OrionChat, it isn’t stored locally.